 Take your foot off the loud pedal earlier when approaching intersections, and allow the vehicle to engine brake or roll to lose momentum rather than hitting the brakes hard at the last minute.
 You will find that this will preserve your vehicle better too; the brake pads will need replacing less often, the tyres will last longer and the wear and tear on the vehicle overall will be lessened.

 Remove anything out of your vehicle that isn’t needed

 If you only use your roof rack once a year, pull it off for the rest of the time.
 You will save about 10% in fuel.
-The same applies for big tyres, camping gear and excessive tools in your car.
+The same applies for big tyres, camping gear and an excessive 4WD tool kit in your car.
 If they aren’t needed, take them off and you will be very surprised at how much further a tank of fuel will go.

 Check your sensors are working properly

 Modern 4WD’s have a number of sensors that impact on your economy.
 These include MAF and O2 (oxygen) sensors.
 If they are faulty or damaged, they can have a drastic impact on the amount of fuel that you use!

 Run the correct size tyres (or re-gear the 4WD)

 Have a look at the nameplate on your 4WD to check that it is running the correct size tyres.
 If you (or the previous owner) has gone up a tyre size, you will find the fuel economy will generally decrease.
 This is because the vehicle has to work harder to turn the tyres.